Introduction

 }

-But the above scale better.
+But the above approach scales better.

 The td_string!
 Macro

-The td_string! macro is to use interpolations outside the context of rendering views, it let you give a different kind of values and return a &'static str or a String depending on the value of the key.
-If the value is a plain string or a boolean it returns a &'static str, if it's an interpolations or a number it returns a String.
+The td_string! macro is used for interpolations outside the context of rendering views.
+It lets you provide different kinds of values and returns either a &'static str or a String depending on the value of the key.

 This requires the interpolate_display feature to be enabled to work with interpolations.

-It enable you to do this:
+It enables you to do this:

 // click_count = "You clicked {{ count }} times"